Browns rookie DT Mike Hall Jr. arrested on domestic violence charge after fight with fiancee

 According to the report, the woman told police she is engaged to Hall and they share an 11-month-old daughter.
 The woman said their fight escalated after the couple were discussing financial needs for the child.
 The woman told police Hall is not the biological father.

-The woman said Hall, 21, became “increasingly agitated” and threw her belongings outside and dragged her on her back along a porch and driveway.
+The woman said Hall, 21, became “increasingly agitated,” threw her belongings outside and dragged her on her back along a porch and driveway.
 At one point, the woman said Hall put a gun to her temple and said, “I will (expletive) end it all.
 I don't care.”

 The woman did not seek medical treatment.